 "We are very pleased to welcome Zach to Columbia as our new head coach of the wrestling program,” said the Campbell Family Director of Athletics Peter Pilling.
 “His credentials as a student-athlete and a coach on the national level will enhance the success our current wrestlers have established.
 Zach’s proven track record in recruiting paired with his ties to the East Coast and Midwest will undoubtedly aid in attracting talented student-athletes to Columbia.”

-This past year, Tanelli helped Purdue send three wrestlers to the NCAA Championships at Madison Square Garden, with two of those qualifiers earning automatic bids from the Big Ten Championships.
+During the 2015-16 season, Tanelli helped Purdue send three wrestlers to the NCAA Championships at Madison Square Garden, with two of those qualifiers earning automatic bids from the Big Ten Championships.
 Seniors Danny Sabatello and Chad Welch led the way, as Tanelli helped the pair take fifth at 141 and 165, respectively, during the conference tournament.
 Tanelli left the Boilermakers in good shape, as FloWrestling ranked Purdue with the sixth best recruiting class of 2016.

 During his first season with the Boilermakers, Tanelli saw eight wrestlers advance to the 2015 NCAA Championships after five grapplers took home podium finishes at the Big Ten Championships.
 Purdue spent seven weeks on the USA Today/NWCA Division I Coaches Poll, finishing the season ranked 23rd.
 The 2014-15 dual season saw Purdue win 10 duals, including six home dual victories, which was the most in Holloway Gymnasium since the 2005-06 season.